MRAlirad/foundry-defi-stablecoin/README.md

 }
 ```

-Now, back to our test.
 We'll need to do a few things in `DSCEngineTest.t.sol`.

 -   Import our `HelperConfig`
 -   Declare state variables for `HelperConfig`, weth and `ethUsdPriceFeed`